 3. Find a host

 The next step is to pick a web host for your blog.
-There’s also a huge variety of hosts you can look at out there — I chose Siteground for my blog.
+There’s also a huge variety of hosts you can look at out there — I chose Siteground for my blog because I have heard many recommendations for it.
 I use Siteground because they have a super sweet deal of $3.95 per month that includes 24/7 support, email accounts, free site transfer, and more!

 If you choose Siteground for hosting, this is how it would look when you visit their website to set up your hosting plan:

 Additionally, if you choose Siteground they offer a free site transfer.
 They transferred all my blog posts over from my WordPress.com blog to my new website in less than 24 hours.
 They are that good.
-They also installed WordPress for me!
+Siteground also installed the WordPress.org platform for me!